Nourishing Your Writerly Needs

 I work with writers with their submission package and manuscript and can coach you through writing and submitting, whether you want to pitch magazine editors, submit work to literary or academic journals, or are seeking an agent. $40 per hour

-As previously stated, I offer with each service an optional fifteen-minute phone consultation to discuss the work.
+As previously stated, I offer with each service an optional fifteen-minute virtual consultation to discuss your work.
 Additional consultation time will cost the same rate, $40 per hour, with a minimum of a half hour.

 Accommodations for Financial Hardships